nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. Test Command: `group /view /gid 1` <br>
    Expected: A message is printed displaying the full details of the group.

-Test Scenario 2: There are currently groups stored. <br>
+Test Scenario 2: There are currently no groups stored. <br>
 1. Test Command: `group /view /gid 1` <br>
    Expected: An error message is printed indicating that there are currently no groups stored.